Strongyloidiasis: Symptoms, Diagnosis And How to Treat

-Strongyloidiasis is an infection that occurs when the larvae of Strongyloides stercoralis penetrate the skin, usually through contact with contaminated soil.
-Once inside the host, the larvae migrate through the bloodstream to the lungs and then travel to the small intestine where they mature into adult worms.
+Strongyloidiasis is a parasitic infection that occurs when the larvae of Strongyloides stercoralis penetrate the skin, usually through contact with contaminated soil.
+Once inside the host, the larvae migrate through the bloodstream to the lungs and then travel to the small intestine, where they mature into adult worms.
 These worms can reproduce within the host, leading to a potentially long-term infection.

 Acute Strongyloidiasis